PixMusicaX/Sem5IOT/SOFTWARE_LAB/Day1/readme.md

 1. Download both files
 2. Run "1.html" (form is hyperlinked)
 3. Submit button shall not work for this week as php frame has not been built.

+# PLEASE SEE DAY 2 FOR WRITABLE ASSIGNMENT.